influxdata/docs-v2/content/influxdb/cloud-serverless/reference/client-libraries/v2/python.md

 ## Query data from InfluxDB with Python

-To use query your InfluxDB Cloud Serverless bucket, use a Python [Flight SQL client with gRPC](/influxdb/cloud-dedicated/reference/client-libraries/flight-sql/).
+To query your {{% cloud-name %}} bucket, use the [Python client library for InfluxDB v3](/influxdb/cloud-serverless/reference/client-libraries/v3/python/).